Where is Santa right now? NORAD tracker maps his 2025 Christmas flight

 In addition to the live map on NORAD's website, updates are being posted on the agency's Facebook, X, Instagram and YouTube pages.

-Most years, Santa's route takes him down the International Date Line in the Pacific Ocean and moves westward from there, with his first stops being in the South Pacific, New Zealand and Australia.
-Then he typically zigzags through Asia, Africa and Europe before making his way across the Atlantic Ocean to Canada, the U.S., Mexico, and Central and South America.
+Santa's route began by taking him down the International Date Line in the Pacific Ocean.
+He's moving westward from there, with his first stops being in the South Pacific, New Zealand and Australia.
+He zigzagged through China and Russia, then heads to Africa and Europe before making his way across the Atlantic Ocean to Canada, the U.S., Mexico, and Central and South America.

 NORAD notes that his path can sometimes be unpredictable.